Our Teams

 Fostering

-There is an in-house fostering service, who care for many of our children and young people.
-Social workers within the fostering service complete assessment of carers, statutory checks, support foster carers and complete annual reviews of foster carers.
+We have an in-house fostering service, who care for many of our children and young people.

-It is the vision of the Council to grow the service, securing families for children and young people who are cared for within their local communities to enable them to build resilience and success.
+Social Workers within the fostering service complete assessment of carers, statutory checks, support foster carers and complete annual reviews of foster carers.
+It is in the vision of the Council to grow the service, securing families for children and young people who are cared for within their local communities to enable them to build resilience and success.

 Learning and Achievement